 In 1990 John Robinson Sr. sought out and targeted lonely, troubled women.
 He also met some of his female victims through Internet sex and bondage networks.
 The Johnson County man left bodies in Missouri storage sheds and in barrels on property he owned in Linn County.
 Again, this story could take on a new life with a modern twist-Internet Murders.

-1995-Terry Nichols and Timothy McVeigh- Army buddies.
-Terry Nichols of Herington and Timothy McVeigh, formerly of Fort Riley, conspired to blow up the Oklahoma City federal building, killing 168 people and injuring 500 others.
+Mass murderers Terry Nichols and Timothy McVeigh- Army buddies.
+Terry Nichols of Herington and Timothy McVeigh, formerly of Fort Riley, conspired to blow up the Oklahoma City federal building, in 1995, killing 168 people and injuring 500 others.
 This is not just an Oklahoma tragedy, but a nation’s tragedy.
 The stories that come to my mind about what could be written are about the firefighters and police who risked their lives to save people.
 Also the FBI’s impressive tracking techniques and so many others.

 2004–Terry Blair-aka The Prospect Killer in KC, Mo., was an African-American man who had just gotten out of prison for killing his wife and mother of his children because she was a prostitute.
 He was eventually convicted of killing seven prostitutes.
 I discovered no books were written about this case.
 I’ve asked myself why not?
 Is it a racial thing?
 A social economic component?
 These prostitutes had names.
 They were daughters, mothers, sisters, and friends.
 They counted in this world, and as a writer we have the ability to bring their story to life.

 The Saga of the Bloody Benders, by: Rick Geary